-The festival center open during the whole festival and presents both photographers and visual artistis, who have been invited, as well as photographers and visual artists, who have been selected from an open call.
-The festival’s center is curated by the programme committee at Copenhagen Photo Festival, and the works exhibited are everything from fine art photography to documentary photography.
-During the festival it is also here, where guests can participate in screenings, guided tours and workshops.
+The festival center is open during the whole festival period and consists of both photographers and visual artists, who have been invited to exhibit and photographers and visual artists, who have been selected from an open call.
+The festival center is curated by Copenhagen Photo Festival’s programme committee, and the exhibitions show both fine art photograpy and documentary photography.
+During the whole festival period visitors can also participate in guided tours, workshops and screenings.

-The festival’s center has been located at multiple sites in Copenhagen, among oters Bremerholm, Carlsberg Byen and Østerbro, and here you will find both indoor and outdoor exhibitions, for example in Copenhagen Photo Festival’s mobile exhibition space, FRAME.
+The festival center has been located in different areas of Copenhagen, Bremerholm, Carlsberg Byen and Østerbro among others.
+The festival center presents both indoor and outdoor exhibitions, including the Copenhagen Photo Festival’s mobile exhibition space, FRAME.

 Applications: 43 applications from 16 countries.

 Selected: Ida Arentoft (DK) & Simon McAuley (GB), Ingi Joensen (FO), Jana Romanova (RUS), Hannes Jung (DE), Sanne Vils Axelsen & Josee Schryer (CA), Mario Wezel (DE)

 Also exhibited: Christian Vium (DK), Kien Hoang Le (VN/DE), Filippo Menichetti & Martin Errichiello (IT), DMJX Jubilæumsudstilling – 25 år (Ella Kiviniemi (FIN), Evgeny Makarov (RUS/D), Heba Khamis (ET), Mathias Svold & Ulrich Hasemann (DK), Mikkel Hørlyck (DK), Nanna Navntoft, Benjamin & Sille Veilmark (DK), Anders Rye Skjoldjensen & Katrine Marie Kragh (DK), Olafur Steinar Gestsson & Jens Welding Øllgaard (DK), Riina Rinne (FIN), Anne Bæk & Morten Lau-Nielsen (DK))

 Applications: 80 applications from 14 countries.

 Selected: Marta Pohlmann-Kryszkiewicz (PL/DE), Sara Vighi (IT), Martin Thaulow (DK), Nils Stelte (DE)

-Also exhibited: Dana Balajovsky (ARH), Jessica Backhaus (DE) & Emil Salto (DK), Sculptural Landscapes (Miriam Nielsen (DK), Johan Österholm (SE), Marianne Bjørnmyr (NO), Inka og Niclas Lindergard (FI, SE), Adam Jeppesen (DK), Linn Pedersen (NO)), Sander Foederer (NL), Prasiit Sthapit (NP), The International Journalism Project (Alex Kay Potter (US), Alessandro Rota (IT), André Liohn (NO/BR), Andrea DiCenzo (US), Andrew McConnell (IE), Andoni Lubaki (ES), Charles Thiefaine (FR), Gabriel Romero (US), Jan Grarup (DK), Joao Castellano (BR), Joan Carlos (SV), Nish Nalbandian (US), Osie Greenway (US), Yan Boechat (BR), Quentin Bruno (BE))
+Also exhibited: Dana Balajovsky (ARH), Jessica Backhaus (DE) & Emil Salto (DK), Sculptural Landscapes (Miriam Nielsen (DK), Johan Österholm (SE), Marianne Bjørnmyr (NO), Inka og Niclas Lindergard (FI, SE), Adam Jeppesen (DK), Linn Pedersen (NO)), Sander Foederer (NL), Prasiit Sthapit (NP) og The International Journalism Project (Alex Kay Potter (US), Alessandro Rota (IT), André Liohn (NO/BR), Andrea DiCenzo (US), Andrew McConnell (IE), Andoni Lubaki (ES), Charles Thiefaine (FR), Gabriel Romero (US), Jan Grarup (DK), Joao Castellano (BR), Joan Carlos (SV), Nish Nalbandian (US), Osie Greenway (US), Yan Boechat (BR), Quentin Bruno (BE))